EnzoBnl/enzobnl/spark.md

 ```

 ## is a DataFrame sorted ?
-use `df.queryExecution.sparkPlan.outputOrdering` that returns a sequence of `org.apache.spark.sql.catalyst.expressions.SortOrder`s.
+One can use `df.queryExecution.sparkPlan.outputOrdering` that returns a sequence of `org.apache.spark.sql.catalyst.expressions.SortOrder`s to retrieve this information:

 ```scala
 def isSorted(df: Dataset[_]): Boolean =